aerographql/documentation/source/_posts/tutorial/interface-and-union.md

 > Also note that the **name** field on both type is *not* specified.
 In this case, AeroGraphQL will infer the GraphQL name from the Typescript class name.
-Here the GraphQL name will be RecurentTodo and PonctualTodo.
+Here the GraphQL name will be **RecurentTodo** and **PonctualTodo**.

 ## Wire them in the Schema:

-Don't forget to add those new type in the schema components:
+Don't forget to add those new type in the schema components list:

 ```javascript
 @Schema( {